Nanofus/AJAX-Chat-Material-Style/README.md

 ## Installation instructions
 * Add the following line inside the `<head>` element in /lib/template/LoggedIn.html and /lib/template/LoggedOut.html:
 `<link href='http://fonts.googleapis.com/css?family=Roboto' rel='stylesheet' type='text/css'>`
-* Move the .css file and the images in their respective folders - the new icons replace the old ones, so you might want to take a backup.
+* Move the .css file and the images into their respective folders - the new icons replace the old ones, so you might want to take a backup.
 * Edit the styleAvailable array in /lib/config.php to include the new style, 'Material'.
 Optionally set 'Material' as the default style.

 ## To-do